MesfinD/hpc-bash/_episodes/12-scheduler.md

 ## Other types of jobs

 Up to this point, we've focused on running jobs in batch mode.
-TORQUE also provides the ability to run tasks as a one-off or start an interactive session.
+Slurm also provides the ability to run tasks as a one-off or start an interactive session.

 There are very frequently tasks that need to be done semi-interactively.
 Creating an entire job script might be overkill,